robmcelhinney/blink-morse/README.md

 * OpenCV - Library mainly aimed at real-time computer vision.
 * imutils - Series of convenience functions to make basic image processing functions.

+## Inspiration
+US Admiral Jeremiah Denton was taken prisoner during the Vietnam War and was forced to participate in a propaganda interview, he blinked his eyes in Morse code, spelling T-O-R-T-U-R-E to confirm that US POWs were being tortured. [[Wiki](https://en.wikipedia.org/wiki/Jeremiah_Denton#Vietnam_War)][[Footage](https://youtu.be/rufnWLVQcKg)]

 ## Acknowledgments
 Blink detection based off of tutorial from [pyimagesearch](https://pyimagesearch.com/2017/04/24/eye-blink-detection-opencv-python-dlib).